 DISCOVERY INC. (NASDAQ: DISCA, DISCK) SHAREHOLDER CLASS ACTION ALERT: Bernstein Liebhard LLP Announces that a Securities Class Action Lawsuit Has Been Filed Regarding Trading in Discovery Inc. (NASDAQ: DISCA, DISCK) stock

 NEW YORK, Jan.
-11, 2022 /PRNewswire/ -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired Discovery Inc. ("Discovery" or the "Company") Series A (NASDAQ: DISCA) or Discovery Series C (NASDAQ: DISCK) common stock between March 22, 2021 and March 29, 2021, inclusive (the "Class Period").
+13, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or acquired Discovery Inc. (“Discovery” or the “Company”) Series A ( DISCA) or Discovery Series C ( DISCK) common stock between March 22, 2021 and March 29, 2021, inclusive (the “Class Period”).
 The lawsuit was filed in the United States District Court for the Southern District of New York and alleges violations of the Securities Act of 1934.

 If you purchased Discovery Class A or Class C common stock, and/or would like to discuss your legal rights and options please visit Discovery, Inc. Shareholder Class Action Lawsuit or contact Joe Seidman toll free at (877) 779-1414 or [email protected].